monikkinom/kafka-python-demo/README.md

 Once the topics are ready, launch each file in a new terminal tab.
 To start any one of the files, simply do:

-`python producer1.py`
+`python producer1.py & python producer2.py & python producer3.py`

+To read, run `python consumer.py` in one tab and `python consumer_loc.py` in the other.

-Once all the producers and consumers are running, you will begin to the see the calculated coordinates inferred from consumers_loc.py
+Once all the producers and consumers are running, you will begin to the see the calculated coordinates on consumers_loc.py